 The Scientific Computing team is offering an Introduction to the ERISOne Linux Cluster course to familiarize researchers with our working environment.
 The class will emphasize common strategies and best practices in utilizing Computational Resources and high-capacity storage systems provided by ERIS.
-This class will also provide hands-on session, and the audience will have a chance to log onto the system, check out its software stack and use the scheduler for job submission, etc.
+This class will also include a hands-on session to provide the audience an opportunity to log onto the system, check out its software stack and use the scheduler for job submission, etc.

 - Cluster configuration: nodes and remote desktops